mozilla/releases-comm-central/docs/docs/index.md

 # Writing documentation

+The Thunderbird source documentation is based on [Sphinx](https://www.sphinx-doc.org/en/master/) with the Read the Docs theme.

+Sphinx documentation expects all documentation pages to be located within one `docs` directory however we have multiple `docs` directories spread across the Thunderbird codebase.
+This approach allows us to document code alongside the code as well as have one central `comm/docs/` directory for technical documentation that is not specific to a single piece of code.

+In order to make this approach work with Sphinx, we have some logic that gathers all of the `docs` directories across our codebase into one `docs` directory, according to the layout defined in our `comm/docs/config.yaml`, and then calls Sphinx on that one centralized `docs` directory.

 ## Extending the documentation

 To add new documentation to the Thunderbird source docs, you submit a patch to comm-central like you would for a code change.

-Documentation is either in a `docs` folder within a component or in the `docs/` folder in the root of the repository and written in either Markdown or reStructuredText.

-To add a new documentation topic, add it in `docs/config.yml` and if necessary also in `docs/index.rst`.
-If you're adding a page to an existing topic, refer to it from the `index.md`'s TOC to add it to the documentation tree.
+**Documentation must live in a `docs` folder.** That can be either the root `comm/docs` folder or in a `docs` folder near the code it is documenting.
+For example, our documentation on our rust code can be found in `comm/rust/docs`.

+**Each `docs` folder must have an index file** written in Markdown or reStructuredText, so either an `index.md` or `index.rst`.
+While you are welcome to write reStructuredText, most people are more familiar with Markdown.

+### Documentation Placement Guidelines

+Here are the guidelines for where a documentation page should go:
+* `comm/docs/` is for documentation regarding the code but in a broader sense, such as general architecture documentation, coding best practices, etc.
+* Specific `docs/` somewhere within the `comm` codebase is for documentation of that *area* of code.
+A good example is the storybook documentation that details the frontend workshop for building UI components; the storybook documentation can be found in `comm/mail/components/storybook/docs`.

+### Documentation Checklist

+Below is a list of things you should double check are completed, in order to make sure your new documentation page is included:

+- [ ] Documentation lives in a `docs` folder somewhere within `comm`.
+If you added some documentation to a component in an area that didn't already have a `docs` folder then create one.
+That new `docs` folder should have an index file as well as your new documentation page.
+- [ ] Add the path to this new docs folder in `comm/docs/config.yaml`, under both the `categories` and `doc_trees` section.
+Even sub-folders of `comm/docs/` need to be added in these places as well.
+For example, `comm/docs/architecture` has been added in both sections of `config.yaml`.

 ## Building the docs

 To build the docs locally, run `../mach tb-doc`.
 It will build the docs and then open them in your browser.

 There are a bunch of flags that can be passed to the command which can bypass build failures that might be irrelevant to your changes.
 Check out `../mach tb-doc --help`.

 When your patch has landed, the documentation site should automatically update with your changes.

-## Further reading

-This documentation is based on [Sphinx](https://www.sphinx-doc.org/en/master/) with the read the docs theme.